top of page

 “It’ll be out of business within…”

-The streets were crowded, but fortunately, at 6’ she saw over most of the other warriors’ heads.
-All the shops were very busy with patrons with one exception.
-A newly constructed building had its doors wide open, but no one was entering or leaving.
+The streets were crowded, but fortunately, at six feet, My‑re saw over most of the other warriors’ heads.
+All the newly constructed buildings and shops were crowded with patrons except one.
+Its doors were flung wide, but no one entered or left.
 She wasn’t sure herself if it was open for business, but a sign above the door read.
-The Khan’s Retreat.
-Open for drinks!
+“The Khan’s Retreat.
+Open for drinks.”

 My‑re snorted in amusement at what seemed to be a horrible translation.
 The sign ‘Open for drinks’ now made more sense.

-“That greeting was terrible, what were you trying to say?”
-My-re asked in Rathiri.
+“That greeting was terrible.
+What were you trying to say?”
+My‑re asked in Rathiri.

-“Not that it matters, but I was trying to say, ‘Welcome to the Khan’s Retreat.
-It would be my honor to serve you today.
-How off was it?’”
-Pol replied, continuing in Rathiri.
+“Not that it matters, but I was trying to say, Welcome to the Khan’s Retreat.
+It would be my honor to serve you today,” Pol said.
+“How off was it?”

 “You’re offering me a free drink?”